A guide to budget sim racing

 Working from home top tips

-Just bear in mind whether you need a 4K resolution display, as 4K gaming on PC means an expensive graphics card or a next-generation console.
+Just bear in mind whether you actually need a 4K resolution display, as 4K gaming on PC means an expensive graphics card or a next-generation console.
 You could, however, justify the greater expenditure knowing that 4K is also excellent for movies and online video streaming services.

 A headphone socket can also be great because you usually cannot plug headphones into a steering wheel and the alternative is having to plug into a controller and ensure that stays on if it is wireless.
 A USB charging cable will keep an Xbox wireless controller from going to sleep so you never lose audio mid-race.
 Or just used a wired controller.